restfulgopher/api/README.md

 Build and push images to DockerHub, and use Terraform for provisioning an Digital Ocean droplet and deploy services.

-Note that you must add create a Digital Ocean API token and set it on your .bashrc `export DIGITALOCEAN_TOKEN="Your API TOKEN"`
+Note that to use Terraform you must create a Digital Ocean API token and set it on your .bashrc `export DIGITALOCEAN_TOKEN="Your API TOKEN"`

 You will also need the API token to retrieve you SSH key ID and past it in the Terraform main file.

 ```